 With the rising popularity of eNPS surveys, it has become an effective way to benchmark satisfaction across organizations.
 Most importantly, it provides managers with a tangible starting point to tackle issues in their team.

 Keep in mind that the eNPS-question only indicates how a company is doing but not why.
 Therefore, we recommend you to also ask more in-depth questions to get a better understanding of the engagement within your team or organization.

 The eNPS in my team is low, what can I do?

 Here are a few things you can do to work on your team's or organization's eNPS:

-Most employees are aware when there are problems within the business.
-People can be very intuitive and will lose respect for you and your organization if they feel that issues are being sugar-coated or deliberately not communicated.
+Most employees are aware when there are problems within the organization.
+People can lose respect for you and your organization if they feel that issues are being sugar-coated or deliberately not communicated.
 Open communication is one key to improving employee wellbeing.
-It creates trust and in return engagement, two vital factors of employee performance.
-This means you shouldn't shy away from communicating issues, challenges or even mistakes that you or the business have made.
+It creates trust and engagement, two vital factors of employee performance.
+This means you shouldn't shy away from communicating issues, challenges, or even mistakes that you or the business have made.
 Be sure to highlight what steps you are taking to solve problems and overcome troubles.

 Give attention to promoters and detractors.

 If you want to see a better eNPS, you must engage with your detractors and address their concerns.
 Don't be afraid of criticism.
 Chances are that they have valuable feedback for you or management as a whole.
 To improve their happiness, develop steps and strategies to solve the issues they highlight.
 Turning Detractors into Promoters (or at least Passives) is the most effective way to improve your score.